 Bottom Line:

 I recommend everyone try CURE Natural Aqua Gel at least once and decide for yourself if it is worth the regular price (~$26) or inflated price ($40+).
+The product itself is awesome but I simply can't justify paying twice the original price for something that expires quickly.

 Have you tried CURE before?